 - Milan to Rome: 3.5 to 4.5h (on the Frecciarossa, the high speed train)

 Next, take the metro to the Duomo.
 From Duomo Square, visit the Duomo and the Galleria Vittorio Emanuele.
-Tickets to tour the Duomo and the rooftop can be purchased at the Duomo or online in advance.
+It is best to book your tickets to tour the Duomo and the rooftop online in advance.

 The restaurants inside the Galleria look fabulous, but if these are outside of your price range, we found many smaller restaurants on the streets behind the Galleria.